Letter graphs and geometric grid classes of permutations: Encoding Geometric Grid Classes

 \begin{proposition}[Albert, Atkinson, Bouvel, Ru\v{s}kuc, and Vatter~{\cite[Proposition~4.2]{albert:geometric-grid-:}}] Every geometric grid class is the geometric grid class of a partial multiplication matrix. \end{proposition}

-With this result in hand, suppose that $M$ is a partial multiplication matrix with column and row signs $(c_k)$ and $(r_\ell)$, respectively.
-We use these signs to orient the entries in the columns and rows of $M$-gridded permutations in two different manners, one geometric and the other order-theoretic.
-We begin with the geometric definition.
+With this result in hand, suppose that~$M$ is a partial multiplication matrix with column and row signs~$(c_k)$ and~$(r_\ell)$, respectively, and that $\pi\in\Grid(M)$.
+We fix a particular $M$-gridding of~$\pi$ and denote this \emph{gridded permutation} (the permutation~$\pi$ together with an $M$-gridding) by $\pi^\gridded$.
+While $\pi^\gridded$ is technically a permutation together with a choice of column and row divisions, in practice we often think of it as simply a permutation together with an assignment of its entries into cells.
+We now use the column and row signs to orient the entries of $\pi^\gridded$ in two different manners, one geometric and the other order-theoretic.
+We begin with the geometric interpretation.

-We interpret the column sign $c_k$ as specifying the entries of column $k$ are oriented from left to right (if $c_k=1$) or from right to left (if $c_k=-1$).
-We similarly interpret the row sign $r_\ell$ as specifying whether the entries of row $\ell$ are oriented from bottom to top (if $r_\ell=1$) or from top to bottom (if $r_\ell=-1$).
-We depict these orientations with arrows to the left of and below the corresponding columns and rows of the standard figure of the matrix $M$, as shown in Figure~\ref{fig-ggc-example-with-signs}.
-As can be seen in this figure, because $M$ is a partial multiplication matrix, $M(k,\ell)=c_k r_\ell$ if it is nonzero, so these orientations are consistent with the contents of each cell.
-The column and row signs also allow us to define a \emph{base point} in each nonempty cell of the standard figure, which we take to be the point from which all the arrows of that cell originate, and we further depict the line segment in each cell (upon which the points lie) as a ray pointing away from the base point.
+We interpret the column sign~$c_k$ as specifying whether the entries of $\pi^\gridded$ in column~$k$ are oriented from left to right (if~$c_k=1$) or from right to left (if~$c_k=-1$).
+We similarly interpret the row sign $r_\ell$ as specifying whether the entries of $\pi^\gridded$ in row~$\ell$ are oriented from bottom to top (if $r_\ell=1$) or from top to bottom (if $r_\ell=-1$).
+We depict these orientations with arrows to the left of and below the corresponding rows and columns of the standard figure of the matrix~$M$, as shown in Figure~\ref{fig-ggc-example-with-signs}.

-These orientations of columns and rows are reflected in linear orders defined on the entries of each column and row of a gridded permutation.
-Suppose that $\pi\in\Grid(M)$, and fix a particular $M$-gridding of $\pi$.
-We denote this \emph{gridded permutation} by $\pi^\gridded$.
-Recalling that a gridding is technically a choice of column and row divisions, $\pi^\gridded$ is technically a permutation together with a choice of column and row divisions.
-In practice, we think of a gridded permutation as either a permutation together with a set of horizontal and vertical lines that partition its entries into cells, or simply as a permutation together with an assignment of its entries into cells.
+These orientations are consistent with the contents of each cell in the sense that $M(k,\ell)=c_k r_\ell$ if it is nonzero, because $M$ is a partial multiplication matrix.
+The column and row signs allow us to further define a \emph{base point} in each nonempty cell of the standard figure, which we take to be the point from which all the arrows of that cell originate, and we further depict the line segment in each cell (upon which the points lie) as a ray pointing away from the base point.

+This is the geometric orientation of the entries of $\pi^\gridded$.
+In the order-theoretic viewpoint, the column and row signs determine a linear orders on the entries of $\pi^\gridded$ in each column and row.